16 Most Common Stainless Steel Grades [Explained]

 Nominal Composition: 18% chromium, 11% nickel

-Although it cannot be hardened by thermal treatment, its hardness and strength can be increased significantly via cold working, with a notable reduction in ductility.
+Although it cannot be hardened by thermal treatment, its hardness and strength can be increased significantly by cold working, at the expense of ductility.

 Grade 321 is extensively used in high-temperature tempering components, heavy-duty automotive exhaust systems, boiler casings, radiant superheaters, firewalls, and welded pressure vessels.